 Capacity is limited and you can purchase tickets in advance online.
 Open daily 9:00 – 5:00, until 6:00 Saturday and Sunday.
 Weekend admission is $14/$16 child/adult; $10/$12 on weekdays.
 Pick your own pumpkins are $.59 per pound and some activities have extra fees.

+Plan your visit: 15 Fantastic Fun Things to Do in Bluemont Virginia.
 Getting there is part of the fun on this Scenic Drive in Loudoun County Virginia.

 Pumpkin Village, Leesburg Animal Park, Leesburg, Sep 19 – Nov 3